6th Annual KC Kosher BBQ Championship

 Kansas City is deservedly known as the “world’s barbecue capital,” with more than 100 barbecue restaurants in the metropolitan area.
 The specific breed of barbecue known as “Kansas City style” centers on slow-smoked meats with a thick tomato-and-molasses-based sauce.
 Its origins can be traced to the pit of Henry Perry, a restaurateur in the early 1900s who trained and inspired the founders of Arthur Bryant’s, Gates’, and other mainstays of today’s Kansas City barbecue scene.

-This years Kosher BBQ Festival, sanctioned by the Kansas City BBQ Society, will take place on August 16, 2015.
+This years Kosher BBQ Championship will once again be sanctioned by the Kansas City BBQ Society.

 Why would a kosher BBQ competition be special?